 This is a small change, but a very important one.
 It’s also very sneaky and very clever.
 The change strikes not at the Constitution itself but at the pre-Revolutionary system of ideas upon which the Constitution rests.
 To use an analogy, safetyism doesn’t attack the fortress walls; it tunnels under the walls and captures the fortress intact by swapping out the fortress commander with a guy who looks enough like him that most people inside the walls don’t notice.

-Under the doctrine of safetyism, any liberty must pass a ‘harm test’ administered by a hierarchy of vulnerable groups (right now, black Americans and transsexuals are jockeying for commander status).
-They evaluate liberties not just objectively–“does this exercise of liberty murder anyone?”–but subjectively–“does this exercise of liberty make anyone FEEL murdered?”
+Under the doctrine of safetyism, any liberty must pass a ‘harm test’ administered by an assortment of vulnerable groups.
+They evaluate the liberty not just objectively–“does this exercise of liberty murder anyone?”–but subjectively–“does this exercise of liberty make anyone FEEL murdered?”
 Should any vulnerable group cry emotional or psychological harm, then a particular liberty is invalid–in fact not a “liberty” at all but an “oppression” that must be banned.

 Does all this sound familiar?
 Do you hear echoes of what’s unfolding in the United States today?

 The shift from objective harm to subjective harm opens the door for the state to curtail traditional rights and liberties thought to be inviolable: the right to free speech (if a vulnerable group feels threatened by the speech); the right to free worship (if a vulnerable group feels harmed by a faith’s rules on, say, gay marriage); the right to self-protection (if firearms make vulnerable groups feel threatened); the right to peaceable assembly (if a vulnerable group feels its health or dignity threatened by the assembly) and on and on.